zhangyux15/multiview_human_dataset/README.md

 @inproceedings{lightcap2021,
- title={Light-weight Multi-person Total Capture Using Sparse Multi-view Cameras}, author={Yuxiang Zhang and Zhe Li and Liang An and Mengcheng Li and Tao Yu and Yebin Liu}, year={2021}, booktitle={IEEE International Conference on Computer Vision}
+ title={Light-weight Multi-person Total Capture Using Sparse Multi-view Cameras}, author={Zhang, Yuxiang and Li, Zhe and An, Liang and Li, Mengcheng and Yu, Tao and Liu, Yebin}, year={2021}, booktitle={IEEE International Conference on Computer Vision}
 }